top of page

 • You expect, watch for, and speak pain over your life

-• You stay isolated because healing feels too far out of reach
+• You stay isolated because healing feels too far out of reach & don't have safe people

 • You repeat unhealthy ways of coping (which ironically keep you barely hanging on)

-And here’s the hardest truth: survival mode may have saved you—but staying in it will prevent you from rebuilding.
+Sister, survival mode may have saved you—but staying in it will prevent you from rebuilding.

-Survival Mode Isn’t Your Forever Home
+Survival Mode Isn’t Home - Stability & Rebuilding Are

 To grieve, yes—but also to heal.